Skip to content

 Comparing to W-2 Salary Equivalence

 To compare Upwork net annual income to a salary, add roughly 25-30% for benefits the salary provides (health, retirement match, paid leave, equipment).
 A 97,200 freelance net is roughly equivalent to a 125,000-130,000 salaried role with benefits.
-This translation matters when deciding whether to leave employment for full-time freelancing — gross rate comparisons consistently understate the gap a freelancer needs to close.
+This translation matters when deciding whether to leave employment for full-time freelancing — gross rate comparisons tend to understate the gap a freelancer needs to close.

 Quoting based on gross hourly without subtracting fees and taxes.
 Forgetting unbilled time (admin, sales, learning, sick days) when projecting annual income.
 Underestimating the proportion of income that goes to self-employment taxes.
 Not budgeting for retirement contributions that an employer would otherwise match.
 Treating peak billing months as the new normal rather than averaging over a full year.
 The calculator gives the gross-to-net conversion; the rest depends on disciplined freelance accounting.